vantage-sh/docs.vantage.sh/docs/kubernetes.md

 1. Navigate to the [Kubernetes page](https://console.vantage.sh/kubernetes) in the Vantage console.
 2. On the left navigation menu, select an option to view connected **Clusters**, **Namespaces**, or **Labels**.
 Each view contains a graph as well as a table with the following headings:
-   - **Name.** The name of the Cluster, Namespace, or Label you’re viewing.
+   - **Name:** The name of the Cluster, Namespace, or Label you’re viewing.
-   - **Idle Costs.** A dollar value representation of the number of resources requested that are idle.
+   - **Idle Costs:** A dollar value representation of the number of resources requested that are idle.
-   - **Total Costs.** A dollar value representation of the total cost of the resources.
+   - **Total Costs:** A dollar value representation of the total cost of the resources.
-   - **Cost Efficiency.** The ratio of idle costs and total costs.
+   - **Cost Efficiency:** The ratio of idle costs and total costs.
 3. Filter a cluster's efficiency metrics by date or resource:
    - From the top right of the graph, change the date range to see how costs have changed over time.
    - From the resource list below each chart, click the icons next to each resource to view different aggregations.
 Click the **View on chart** button to isolate that specific resource on the chart.